-Real investors are the guys that can actually put in the money.
-I present to you 5 tips for you to know in your quest to find who’s real and who’s not!
+So if you are looking for film finance, I present five tips for you to know in your quest to find who’s real and who’s not!

-- Google him.
+1. Google your prospective investor.
 It sounds simple, and it is.
-Do your research on the guy.
-It’s easy to find out information if you just take the time and search for it.
+Do your research on the person.
+It’s easy to find out information if you take the time and search for it.

-- Take into account what he’s wearing and what he’s driving.
-Sometimes relying solely on image is a mistake.
-The guy with the 3 piece suit is the phony and the guy in shorts and a t-shirt is the eccentric millionaire.
-But where does he live?
-What does he drive?
 Many HNIs enjoy the comforts their money brings.
 This method is not foolproof, but it does work 90% of the time.
-I had a meeting with a potential investor and he was missing some teeth.
-His teeth were Real, but he wasn’t.
+One time I met with a prospective investor, and he was missing some teeth.
+His teeth were real, but he wasn’t.

-- Does he pick up the check?
+3. Do they pick up the check?
 I say it over and over again.
-If you are eating dinner/lunch with a potential investor and he/she doesn’t pick up the check, I can 99% guarantee that you will never get a penny out of them.
-If they care so little about you that they cannot invest $50 for a meal, you ain’t getting their money.
+If you are eating dinner or lunch with a potential investor and they don’t pick up the tab, I can 99% guarantee that you will never get a penny out of them.
+You aren’t getting their money if they care so little about you that they cannot invest $50 for a meal.

-- If he starts talking about “money coming in”, he’s not real.
-Had this happen many times.
+4. If they start talking about “money coming in,” they aren’t real.
+I had this happen many times.
 Someone talks about some bank deals or commissions that will be upcoming.
 Walk away.
-Don’t get your hopes up… it never closes.
+Please don’t get your hopes up… it never closes.

-- Is it too easy?
+5. Is it too easy?
 This is an interesting one.
-If things seem to be going too easy, a red flag should pop up.
+If your film finance efforts seem too easy, a red flag should pop up.
 Closing money is not easy.
-And if the guy doesn’t really look at your business plan or do his homework, chances are he doesn’t have the money to fund your project and he’s just pretending.
+And if the person doesn’t look at your business plan or do their homework, chances are they don’t have the money to fund your project and are just pretending.